Your true Icelandic winter adventure awaits you. Book your tour here!

 Your whale-watching boat trip departs from the traditional working harbor.
 During the 3-hour boat trip, you can expect to spot humpback whales, white-beaked dolphins, minke whales, and sometimes even a majestic blue whale showing up in the bay.
 If you are lucky, you might see one!

-Your accommodation for the night will be at a small hotel in Laugarbakki.
-Chase the Northern Lights on winter evenings (September-April).
+Your accommodation for the night will be at a small hotel in Laugarbakki (or similar).

 Day Highlights